James Printer

-James Printer, also known as Wowaus, (1640–1709) was a Native American from the Nipmuc tribe who studied and worked as a printer in Cambridge, Massachusetts.
-He was one of the most famous early Nipmuc writers.
-Printer was the first Native American printer's devil in America as well as one of John Eliot's most accomplished interpreters who assisted in the creation of the Eliot Indian Bible.
+Wawaus, also known as "James Printer", was a Nipmuc leader from Hassanamesit (today Grafton, Massachusetts), who the incorporation and marginalization of his people in colonial Massachusetts.
+He is most commonly known for his work at the first printing press in the American colonies, yet like many Indigenous people during the 17th century in New England, was mistreated, abused, arrested, threatened, falsely imprisoned, and forced into exile on Deer Island in the Boston Harbor by the newly settled foreign imperialists.
+He helped produce the first Indian Bibles in the Massachusett language (an Algonquin language), which were used by English colonists in the cultural assimilation of Native Americans.
+He also set the type for books including the famous Narrative of the Captivity and Restoration of Mrs. Mary Rowlandson.

 Early life

 Little is known of Printer's early years.
-Printer was born in the Indian Praying town of Hassanamesit near what is now Grafton, Massachusetts.
+Printer was born at Hassanamesit near what is now Grafton, Massachusetts.
 He was the son of Naoas.
 Naoas was a convert of John Eliot and a leading member of the Christian Native church in Hassanamesit.

 Education

 Printer attended Harvard's Indian College beginning in 1659.
 He worked as an apprentice to Samuel Green at his printing press.
-Through his apprenticeship he became an accomplished typesetter and he pursued a printing career for most of his life.
+Through his apprenticeship he became an accomplished typesetter and translator.
 He lived and worked among the English for nearly his entire life.